Skip to content

 BwOutAllowanceExceeded After the cluster enters the ACTIVE state.
 Number of packets formed due to outbound aggregated bandwidth exceeding the broker's maximum bandwidth.

 ConnTrackAllowanceExceeded After the cluster enters the ACTIVE state.
 Number of packets formed due to connection tracking exceeding the broker's maximum value.
-Connection tracking is related to security groups, which track each established connection to ensure that return packets are transmitted as expected.
+Connection tracking is related to security groups, which track each established connection to ensure that return packets are delivered as expected.

 NetworkProcessorAvgIdlePercent After the cluster enters the ACTIVE state.
 Average percentage of time the network processor is idle.

 PpsAllowanceExceeded After the cluster enters the ACTIVE state.
-Number of packets formed due to bi-directional PPS exceeding the broker's maximum value.
+Number of packets formed due to bidirectional PPS exceeding the broker's maximum value.

 ProduceMessageConversionsTimeMsMean After the cluster enters the ACTIVE state.
-Average time spent converting message formats (in milliseconds).
+Average time spent converting message formats in milliseconds.

 ProduceRequestQueueTimeMsMean After the cluster enters the ACTIVE state.
-Average time request messages spend in the queue (in milliseconds).
+Average time request messages spend in the queue in milliseconds.

 ProduceResponseQueueTimeMsMean After the cluster enters the ACTIVE state.
-Average time response messages spend in the queue (in milliseconds).
+Average time response messages spend in the queue in milliseconds.

 ProduceResponseSendTimeMsMean After the cluster enters the ACTIVE state.
-Average time spent sending response messages (in milliseconds).
+Average time spent sending response messages in milliseconds.

 RemoteLogReaderTaskQueueSize After the cluster enters the ACTIVE state.
 Number of tasks responsible for reading from tiered storage and waiting to be scheduled.
 Category: Internal Activity.
 This is a KIP-405 metric.